StingrayCZ/Reverse-Engineering/README.md

 # Reverse Engineering
 <p style="text-align:center;">
-During my work for company MCAE Systems, s.r.o.
+During my work for MCAE Systems, s.r.o.
 I worked as Reverse Engineering Specialist.
 On this position I was responsible for reconstruction some damage or incomplete parts.
 </p>